 Why Your Child Needs the Right Foods

-Why Your Child Needs the Right FoodsNote: Calories do not equal nutrition.
+Calories do not equal nutrition.
 Just because your child is eating meals does not make them healthy meals.
-Store bought, shelved cereal, bread, waffles, granola bars, sandwiches, cookies, crackers, French fries, the list goes on and on… these are not actually foods.
-They are processed and filled with chemicals, artificial items, and absolutely nothing that benefits the body.
+Store bought, shelved cereal, bread, waffles, granola bars, sandwiches, cookies, crackers, French fries, etc... are all processed and filled with chemicals, artificial items, and absolutely nothing that benefits the body.
 They are not just a filler though… they are harming the body.

-Even the perfect gut should not be consuming these items.What happens when these chemicals, toxins, and other microbes overgrow in the digestive tract?
-They transform the gut from a source of nourishment to a source of toxicity.
-The food that comes along gets digested by this abnormal mass of bacteria, they convert it into hundreds of toxins that flow into the blood stream.
+These foods transform the gut from a source of nourishment to a source of toxicity.
 These toxins travel through the body affecting different individuals in different ways.
-If the brain of the child is clogged with toxicity, all of this sensory information cannot be processed properly.
-This can symptomize as ADHD, Sensory Processing Disorder, just an emotional or overly strong-willed child.
+If the brain of the child is clogged with toxins, all of his sensory information cannot be processed properly.
+This can show as ADHD, Sensory Processing Disorder, or just an emotional or overly strong-willed child.
 You may see eczema, bumps on the arms, or other rashes.
 Your child may wet the bed, sleep horribly, or be overly tired.
-She may have a swollen gut, constipation or loose stool issues.
+He may have a swollen gut, constipation or loose stool issues.
 The list of possibilities is pretty long, but it all connects to the health of the gut.
-How you can help:

 - Cut the processed foods out – Read labels and skip boxed and bagged items with a shelf life longer than a week.

-- No food dyes – these should NEVER be consumed.
+- No food dyes – these shouldn't be consumed.

 - Think Simple – Don’t spend days on Pinterest.
 Stick with 5-10 meals that everyone likes and rotate them.
 Simple meals taste wonderful and are significantly cheaper to prepare than elaborate ones.